Agitation is an unpleasant state of extreme arousal. An agitated person may feel stirred up, excited, tense, confused, or irritable.

 After treating the cause, the following measures can reduce agitation:

-Don't physically hold back an agitated person, if possible.
+Do not physically hold back an agitated person, if possible.
 This usually makes the problem worse.
 Only use restraints if the person is at risk of harming themselves or others, and there is no other way to control the behavior.

 Contact your health care provider for agitation that:

 Your health care provider will take a medical history and do a physical examination.
+To better understand your agitation, your health care provider may ask about things about your agitation.

 Tests may include: